The costs associated with benefits, salaries, and programs is a ministry’s greatest challenge. A “For-Profit” status is an excellent solution.

 Here’s the Solution:

 Establish a business as a financial source for your ministry.
+Turn your passion into money for your ministry.
 Through your business, seek creative ways to support the ministry and earn a good living for yourself and your team.
 With this method, if you choose to have a non-profit as a totally different organization, your ministry has a hedge against changes in the 501 (c) (3) code, and your personal finances are not bound to the limitations and political uncertainties of the non-profit.
 You will also be free to enjoy your earnings without the scrutiny of non-profit watch dogs!

 As a successful business owner and ministry leader, you can influence your environment while being an example of a Christ Follower.
 You can stand strong, demonstrating a Biblical lifestyle, in the various corridors of the culture – Media, Education, Finance, etc. You can demonstrate a biblical lifestyle while being active, visible, and involved in the culture.
 You can thrive in your ministry, in spite of inflation, challenges, and increasing costs.
 John Maxwell, in his post, How to Tell a Player from a Pretender, writes, “Players finish well, pretenders fade out.”
 As ministry leaders, it is good to position yourself as a key player in the culture, ministry, and the marketplace.
 Some people (like missionaries) will need help, because the nature of their ministry is not suitable to make a profit.
 Other ministries in thriving metropolitan areas are well positioned for a profit and able to offer support beyond their own organization.